thebitmonk/send_post_api/docs/AccountmessageApi.md

-Find Message from node by specific Id <br>
+Find Message from node by specific Id

 ### Example
 ```javascript